 - Players removed from the team account within the last seven (7) days.

 Voting Players must submit a support ticket within seven (7) days of submitting the initial request.
-If not enough votes are received after the deadline, the request will be rejected.
+If not enough votes are received at the deadline, the request will be rejected.

 Team accounts may be passed on without further consultation of the Administration.
-Here it should be noted that this is only allowed without compensation.
+Here it should be noted that this is only allowed without any form of compensation.
 A sale for money or other services or products is prohibited.

 Companies, clubs, clans or businesses can be registered as an organization.
 This requires a registration of the team leader via support ticket and an approval of the Administration.
 Here, as much information as possible about the organization as well as the NLC account of a contact person must be provided.

 The Administration reserves the right to register teams independently as an organization.
 The contact person will then be determined and informed by the Administration.